MImahin/HealthOptima/README.md

 - 🧠 Ingredient analysis using OCR + health database
 - 📊 Personalized feedback on what to eat (and what to avoid)
 - 🖼️ Visualizations of nutrition and consumption recommendations
-- 🔐 Profile system (optional), with user-specific tracking
+- 🔐 Health analysis and comparison with others, providing personalized insights

 ---